Is Credit Card Interest Tax Deductible?

 You can deduct credit card interest paid for business expenses even if the credit card is not specifically a business credit card.
 For record keeping purposes, file away your receipts and credit card statements detailing interest, so you have them when it's time to file your tax return.
 Your tax preparer (even if you prepare your own taxes) will thank you for being so organized.

-Types of Interest That Can Be Deducted
+Types of Interest That Are Tax Deductible

 While personal credit card interest can't be deducted, there are other types of interest that you may be able to deduct, according to William Perez, U.S. Tax Planning Expert.

 You could use a home equity loan to pay off your credit cards, then deduct the interest paid on your home equity loan.
-It could benefit you in the long run, since home equity loans often have a lower interest rate.
+This could benefit you in the long run, since home equity loans often have a lower interest rate.
 But, remember that your home is on the line if you default on the payments.